arafatm/arafatm.github.io/_articles/agile/slack.md

 When there is neither time nor staff to cope with work that runs more slowly than expected, then the cost of lateness is paid out of quality.

-Product quality has almost nothing to do with defects or their lack.
+> Product quality has almost nothing to do with defects or their lack.

-real quality is far more a matter of what it does for you and how it changes you than whether it is perfectly free of flaws.
+Real quality is far more a matter of what it does for you and how it changes you than whether it is perfectly free of flaws.

-that browser, even though it crashes maddeningly often, should be considered a quality
+That browser, even though it crashes maddeningly often, should be considered a quality

 Its quality is most of all a function of its usefulness.